Boulangerie/starflow/README.md

 5. Move JIRA issue from *[To Do]* column to *[Work In Progress]* column

-The developer can now work on the feature on the branch *feat*-**MAN-123**.
+Bob can now work on the feature on the branch *feat*-**MAN-123**.
 When he is done developing, he can run this command in the terminal: `grunt end_feat --card=MAN-123`.

 This will do the following:

-1. Check if the user can access JIRA and Gitlab APIs
+1. Check if Bob can access JIRA and Gitlab APIs

 2. Check if the JIRA issue **MAN-123** exists.
-At this point it does and it's already assigned to the developer
+At this point it does and it's already assigned to Bob

 3. Assign **test** to the Merge Request previously created

 4. Move JIRA issue from *[Work In Progress]* column to *[Reviews]* column.

-The developer has finished the feature development, he can switch to another JIRA issue!
+Bob has finished the feature development, he can switch on another JIRA issue!

 ## Trello board